 Crested Gecko Myths

 I've listed below some widespread myths and misnomers that I have seen swirling around on the internet and when I talk to my friends and customers.
-I think what's most alarming to me is that this stuff is being treated as common knowledge, and people - even myself at times - are actually picked on for not knowing better.
+I think what's most alarming to me is that this stuff is being treated as common knowledge, and people - even myself at times - are actually picked on for not "knowing".

-The point is to dispel any potentially harmful misinformation, so that our geckos don't needlessly suffer, and also so that keepers and breeders can feel confident doing what works for them, without being publicly shamed for it.
+The point here is to dispel any potentially harmful misinformation, so that our geckos don't needlessly suffer, and also so that keepers and breeders can feel confident doing what works for them, without being publicly shamed for it.

-"Cohabbing" is dangerous and a bad idea.
+Myth: Cohabbing is dangerous and a bad idea.
 And you're a bad keeper for doing it!

-Dalmatian spots can "pop up" in offspring from Non-Dalmatian parents.
+Myth: Dalmatian spots can "pop up" in offspring from Non-Dalmatian parents.

 Not true.
 Dalmatian has been known to be incomplete dominant since Philippe de Vosjoli noted it back in the early 2000's.
 There's no such thing as a gecko without visible Dalmatian spots that carries the gene for Dalmatian.
 A heterozygous gene carrier for Dalmatian spots is called a Dalmatian.
 The homozygous gene carrier is called the Super Dalmatian.
 For a non-Dalmatian pair to produce Dalmatians, I would contend that either someone didn't see a spot somewhere on one of the geckos in the pair, or there's sperm retention at play.

-Crested Geckos won't, or shouldn't, eat mealworms.
+Myth: Crested Geckos won't, or shouldn't, eat mealworms.

 This is a myth that started in the leopard gecko world, but applies to crested geckos just the same.
 This one is actually really interesting, and I was really excited when I figured out what the problem/cause was, and that mealworms are a viable and convenient source of insects.

-So, the myth goes like this...
+So, the Mealworm myth goes like this...

 "Crested geckos shouldn't be fed mealworms because they have trouble digesting the exoskeleton (or "shell"), and they're not a very good food source anyway."